andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 Good writing is good thinking.
 High stakes assignments exist to actually assess and grade your writing quality, and also the quality of your own thinking about the material you're writing about - other than the final paper, they're the main source of your grade points.
 You need to do your best on them, and write thoughtful, clean, quality work that shows that you've digested the ideas and spent time with them one-on-one.
 You need to express and defend your ideas, support them with evidence, and cite your sources.
 These are all things you should be trying to do in low stakes assignments as well, but on high stakes assignments they earn (or cost) you points.
 You can’t fully engage with an idea, theme, or problem until you, yourself, write about it and commit your best thoughts to paper.

 ## WRITING CONVERSATION ASSIGNMENT
 The Writing Center is helpful for all students and it is not a sign of weakness to visit and work with someone one-on-one.
 You should set up an appointment with one of their student employees and work with them on any writing assignments you like.
-Make an appointment, visit them, and you will get the points for this assignment.
+During the semester, you must make <b>two</b> appointments, visit the writing center, and then you will get the points for this assignment.

-You can make your appointment here: <a href=https://library.drake.edu/writing-center/>Drake Writing Center</a>.
+You can make your appointments here: <a href="Starfish Website TBD"> Drake Writing Center </a>.

 ## PROPOSAL FOR A FINAL PAPER IDEA

 You must propose (to the instructor) a topic on which you will write at length (6-8 pages).
 The proposal itself can be fairly short - about half a page.
 It must discuss some of the main points you might hit in your paper, but of course you don't need to have spelled them all out to yourself in detail yet.

 ## FINAL PAPER

 The centerpiece of your writing is the final paper.
 It should be an original contribution - something nobody has done before - to the topic described in your proposal.